 Do you have room in your heart and your home?
 If you are patient, have empathy, a sense of humour and the ability to meet the challenges presented by everyday life, then you could be a Shared Lives carer.

-We are looking for potential Shared Lives carers.
 If you can give anything from a few hours a week during the day, evenings or weekends, or short and longer term support.
-It’s also useful if you have a specific interest or skill that you would like to share with someone who has support needs but this is not essential.

 We are particularly interested in hearing from people who represent the diverse communities and cultures within Bedford and the local surrounding area.